-Step 4: Provide a Hard Copy of the fully approved voucher to the client.
-Once the Department of Human Services (DHS) has fully approved the voucher application, the provider who submitted the application will be notified and should should print a hard copy of the fully approved voucher and provide it to the client.
+Step 4: Provide a Hard Copy of the voucher to the client.
+Once the homeless services provider has submitted the electronic form, they should print a hard copy of the completed voucher and provide it to the client.
 The client should keep this hard copy in a safe place and take it with them to the Department of Health Vital Records Division when they go to obtain their birth certificate.
 It is important to note that the hard copy of the voucher is used only to verify an individual's homeless status (and therefore eligibility for a no-fee birth certificate).
 The individual must also verify his/her identify, as explained in Step 6.